 Custom Rotator Control Apps (WSJT-Bridge and FlexBridge)

-We developed an application we call FlexBridge some time back as part of our ongoing project to remote our Satellite Ground Station using our Flex-6700 based SDR Remote Operating Gateway.
-This application includes functionality to operate Az/El rotator controllers based upon UDP messages which contain tracking data.
-We wrote a second application that we call WSJT-Bridge which reads the Moon heading data that either MAP65 or WSJT-X and generates and sends UDP messages that enable FlexBridge to track the moon.
+We developed an application we call FlexBridge some time back as part of our ongoing project to remote our Satellite Ground Station using our Flex-6700-based SDR Remote Operating Gateway.
+This application includes functionality to operate Az/El rotator controllers based on UDP messages which contain tracking data.
+We wrote a second application, WSJT-Bridge, which reads the Moon heading data that either MAP65 or WSJT-X generates and sends UDP messages that enable FlexBridge to track the moon.
 The combination enables MAP65 to control tracking the moon in our setup.

 Antennas On The Moon

 One of the first steps in the integration process was to carefully calibrate our rotators to point precisely at the moon.
 We got the azimuth calibration close using the K1FO Beacon in CT.
-With this done, we made final adjustments visually until our antennas were centered on the moon on a clear night.
+We made final adjustments visually until our antennas were centered on the moon on a clear night.

 EME Tower Camera at Night